tyoeer/Chaoshead/README.md

 # Chaoshead
-A WIP scripting interface/reverse engineering tool/level editor for [Levelhead](https://www.bscotch.net/games/levelhead/) levels/stages, made using [Löve2d](http://www.love2d.org).
+A WIP scripting interface/reverse engineering tool/level editor for [Levelhead](lvlhd.co) levels/stages, made using [Löve2d](http://www.love2d.org).

+As this is still in development it is recommended to backup all your levels before using Chaoshead (though so far it has only irrevocably corrupted the level it was interacting with, so perhaps only backupping the specific level you're working on is enough).

 ## Terminology
 - World: the part of a level that contains all the level (world = level - metadata).